mike-starr/webgl-deferred-lighting/docs/index.md

 ### Lighting
 The lighting pass renders a bounding mesh to the accumulation target for each light in the scene (spheres for point lights, boxes for directional lights), reading from the g-buffer textures to compute lighting on each fragment.
 Overlapping lights blend additively.

-To avoid performing lighting calculation on pixels outside a light's bounding volume - which will occur when an object is either fully in front of or behind the light volume, the light is first rendered with a no-op fragment shader and the stencil operation set up as follows:
+To avoid performing lighting calculation on pixels outside a light's bounding volume - which will occur when an object is either fully in front of or behind the light volume, the light is first rendered with color writes disabled and the stencil operation set up as follows:

 * For back-facing triangles that fail the depth test, increment the value in the stencil buffer.
 * For front-facing triangles that fail the depth test, decrement the value in the stencil buffer.

-The net effect of these operations results in a non-zero value written to the stencil buffer when the depth value is between the front and back face of the light volume (i.e., the light volume may affect this pixel in world space.).
+The net result of these operations is a non-zero value written to the stencil buffer when the depth value is between the front and back face of the light volume (i.e., the light volume may affect this pixel in world space.).

 After stenciling, the light is rendered again with the stencil function enabled and set up to fail if the stencil buffer value is zero.
 To avoid problems when the camera is inside the light volume, front faces are culled instead of back faces and the depth test is disabled - it was essentially done in the stencil test anyway.